Lucas5990/gauge-taiko-demo/README.md

 | CT  | Step                                   | Error/Problem    |
 | --- | -------------------------------------- | ---------------- |
 | 002 | Step: Click at the link "Sign Up Here" | Error: Timed out |

+---

+## Errors and Fixes

+Error Message: Error: Navigation took more than 30000ms.
+Please increase the navigationTimeout.
+Fix: Use TAIKO's setConfig() to set the property waitForNavigation to false.